spawnmarvel/azure-arm-104/3_compute/vm_simple_lin/readme.md

 ### 3 Download the template and parameter for automation
 ### 3.1 Changes in the template, most important is described in the 3.3 Ps1 section
-### (3.2 ) If you do not not want to change anything as described in 3.1, just provide a rg, templatefile, paramterfile and New-AzResourceGroupDeployment with just the
+### (3.2 ) If you do not not want to change anything as described in 3.1, just provide a rg, templatefile, parameterfile and New-AzResourceGroupDeployment with just the
 ### main parameters(rg, tempfile, paramfile and user + password):

 ### 3.3 Ps1: